Chapter 11 Tuesday, 1900 hours (7 PM)

 "You still havent answered Brians question, namely what do you mean hurt a hostage," said Evan calmly.

-"Im don't think well have to hurt any of the hostages," said Brian.
+"Im don't think well have to hurt any of the hostages," said Brian, coming to Joshua's aid.
 "Lets leave it until the morning.
 Im sure the police negotiator, will be reasonable."

 Evan bit his lip.

-Joshua stood slowly, effectively bringing the meeting to an end.
+Joshua slowly stood, effectively bringing the meeting to an end.
 "Perhaps Evan and I should just have a little talk, with Jack too," he said walking over and putting his arm collegially around Evans shoulder.

-"I think Id better come along too," said Brian remembering the results of the little talk with Mickey, and being a little concerned for his friend.
+"I think Id better come along too," said Brian remembering the results of the little talk with Mickey.

 "Of course," said Joshua.
 "You certainly should be with us.

-Evan looked bewildered.
+Evan looked a bit bewildered.
 He felt there was a sub-text to this conversation, but he had no idea what it was.

 Chatting in a friendly way, Joshua under the pretext of needing a change of scene, and a private place to talk, casually maneuvered Evan out to a zoo cart.
 The four of them drove to the World of Darkness building and went inside.

-They wandered around the habitats, stopping occasionally to watch and comment on the activities of the little nocturnal creatures.
+They wandered around the habitats, stopping occasionally while Joshua commented on the activities of the little nocturnal creatures.
 Most of the habitats in the World of Darkness were illuminated by red light.
 This color light was invisible to the animals, convincing them that it really was night.
-Around midnight, bright incandescent lights would come on.
+Around midnight, incandescent lights would come on.
 The animals, thinking it was dawn, would go to their dens and sleep.
 Now though, it was night, both outside the building, and within.

 "These are Central American vampire bats," said Joshua gazing intently into the glass.
 It was almost as he were talking to the bats themselves.
 "Look at them.
 No aircraft could ever compete with these aerobatic marvels."